SCIInstitute/ShapeWorks/docs/cloud/cloud-dataset.md

 ![ShapeWorks Cloud Dataset List](../img/cloud/datasets.png)

 The dataset list displays the uploaded datasets.
 Each dataset contains [projects](cloud-project.md), which are where you interact with the data.
+A dataset can contain [meshes](../dev/datasets.md#meshes) and [segmentations](../dev/datasets.md#segmentations).

 ## Create Subset